rlhatcher/career-sliders/content/sliders/info/thinking.md

 ## Mostly Tactical

-Demonstrated by thinking/actions that respond to an immediate problem or need.
-Individuals who are thinking/acting mostly tactically may find they are often too busy putting out fires to investigate the cause of the fires.
+Demonstrated by thinking and actions that respond to an immediate problem or need.
+Individuals who are mostly thinking and acting tactically may find they are often too busy putting out fires to investigate their root causes.

 ## Tactical & Strategic